alexkuttig/localForageDB/README.md

 	}
 });

-lib.commit(); // commit the deletions to localStorage
+lib.commit(); // commit the deletions to localForage
 ```